OftGefragt/Price_vs_Orderbook_Data_for_Anomaly_Detection/Level 1 Analysis/GA-optimized-EIF-SVM-for-anomaly-detection-main/models/README.md

-Models and Scaler are placed in here.
-Pretrained models and scaler can be downloaded from:
+The EIF model `eif_model.pkl` can be downloaded from [here](https://drive.google.com/file/d/1D6OreifuazjnxogjVEiLx-rOrnMeJ8S8/view?usp=sharing) and should be put in this folder.